The Gift of Joy and Happiness

 Lindsay comes to Jason’s house.
 Rocky and Melissa are already there.

-“My mom said that this day is celebrated to let people know about the importance of the older generation in our lives and that they deserve to be respected and loved,” enlarges Lindsay.
+“My mom said this day is celebrated to let people know about the importance of the older generation in our lives and that they deserve to be respected and loved,” enlarges Lindsay.

 “I’m sure all of us already know that.
 I love my grandparents, great aunts, and uncles,” says Melissa.
 “It’s true, we are especially kind and loving towards them and we take care of them too, but some old persons are neglected or are alone in this world,” explains Lindsay.